Chapter 8: Is this a good business?

 As with the breakdown of ROE into smaller bits, the Sales numbers cancel each other out so multiplying a company’s profit margin (in this case EBIT) by its capital turnover will equal its ROCE.

-So if you look at the trends in operating margin and capital turnover you can gain a greater understanding into how a company is generating its ROCE.
+So if you look at the trends in operating margin and capital turnover you can gain a greater understanding of how a company is generating its ROCE.

 What’s good about breaking down a company’s ROCE between its profit margin and capital turnover is that it gives you an insight into how a company can improve its returns or where it might be vulnerable.
 If you think about this a bit further, you can see how a company can earn a higher ROCE: